 It’s important that pump flanges fit well, so pumping is comfortable and milk flows easily.
 Flanges that are the wrong size, suction that is too high, and pumping for too long can all cause damage to the nipple and breast tissue.

 When exclusively pumping, the exchange of beneficial microorganisms between baby and breast doesn’t happen.
 This may increase your chances of developing mastitis.

 Milk production can be downregulated (reduced) by avoiding pump use, and hand expressing small volumes of milk between feedings when your breasts feel uncomfortably full.
 If you are exclusively pumping, aim to pump only as much milk as your baby needs to grow well.
 For more information, please see LLLC's Information Sheet: How to Know Your Baby is Getting Enough Milk.
 Please watch this video to learn more about Hand Expression.

 ● Using nipple shields may increase inflammation.
 It’s best to avoid them.
 They do not address the underlying causes of breastfeeding problems.
-If you are having trouble latching your baby comfortably and effectively, contact a La Leche League Leader or lactation consultant for support.
+If you are having trouble latching your baby comfortably and effectively, contact a La Leche League Leader or International Board Certified Lactation Consultant (IBCLC) lactation consultant for support.

 Remember that breastfeeding can and should carry on throughout treatment for mastitis.
 If you need information and support, La Leche League Canada is here to help.
-Go to lllc.ca/get-help to find your local LLLC Group.
+Find your local LLLC Group.

 Please consider supporting LLLC.